 5 Essential Tips to Have the Perfect Maine Camping Trip

-Note: Northern Outdoors has two campgrounds in different areas of Maine: Kennebec River Campground in The Forks, Maine and Big Moose Campground next to Baxter State Park.
+Note: Northern Outdoors has two campgrounds in different areas of Maine: Kennebec Riverside Campground in The Forks, Maine (pictured above) and Big Moose Campground next to Baxter State Park.

 1. Do not underestimate the need for bug spray.